 - Install low‑flow fixtures and set up greywater reuse where allowed.

-- Engineer wastewater to minimize nutrients.
-Avoid shoreline discharge.
+- Engineer wastewater to contain it.

 Landscaping and biodiversity